vivaria/edisonrul.ing/docs/source/cards/c/convert-contact.md

 ### Card Rulings

-●Sending monsters is not a cost.
+*   Sending monsters is not a cost.
-●You can't activate this card if there are no Neo-Spacian monsters in your hand/Deck.
+*   You can't activate this card if there are no Neo-Spacian monsters in your hand/Deck.
-●If an effect chained to this card causes you to have no Neo-Spacian cards in your hand/Deck, this card's effect (Draw 2 cards.) does not resolve.
+*   If an effect chained to this card causes you to have no Neo-Spacian cards in your hand/Deck, this card's effect (Draw 2 cards.) does not resolve.
-●You can't activate this card if there are 2 or fewer cards in your Deck.
+*   You can't activate this card if there are 2 or fewer cards in your Deck.